Shell Field Guide

 -F

-interpret the "pattern" as a Fixed string, not a pattern/regex
+Interpret the "pattern" as a Fixed string, not a pattern/regex-v

 The cool thing about combining -f